Flowers suck as gifts.

 But that simple pleasure gets shot to hell when given as a gift.
 Picture the moment when a dinner party guest arrives bearing an enormous arrangement, all fancily wrapped in tissue and cellophane and reams of raffia.
 The hostess’ “Aren’t they gorgeous!” is code for “Aren’t you a bitch.”.

-Because now, instead of joining her guests on the sofa with much-needed cocktail, she’s stuck frantically searching for an outsize vase; a search which involves step-stools, dark corners and possibly cobwebs.
-Then the arrangement has to be unwrapped, producing more waste-paper than Christmas with the Brady Bunch.
+Because now, instead of joining her guests on the sofa with much-needed cocktail, she’s stuck searching for an outsize vase; a search which involves step-stools, dark corners and possibly cobwebs.
+The arrangement then has to be unwrapped, producing more waste-paper than Christmas with the Brady Bunch.
 Wayward leaves get everywhere, a few of which have to be fished out of the soup.
-Ends need to be snipped off.
+Stems need to be snipped.
 And ouch, this sucker’s got thorns.

-15 minutes of hard labor later, the slightly disheveled if not actually bleeding hostess walks into the living room carrying a heavy, water-sloshed glass bucket, brimming with those blasted blooms - and nobody even notices because they’re already two drinks in.
+15 minutes of hard labor later, the slightly disheveled if not actually bleeding hostess walks into the living room carrying a heavy, water-sloshed vessel brimming with those blasted blooms - and nobody even notices because they’re already two drinks in.

 Fast forward to Valentine’s Day, when millions of men around the world seek to say it with flowers.
 But unless that ginormous bunch of long-stems comes suitably contained, he might as well have gift-wrapped a vacuum cleaner because the message is the same: Here dear; now get to work.